zmike/zmike.github.io/_posts/2021-08-30-zero-to-hero.md

 I vowed not to sleep, rebase, leave my office, or even run another application until this was resolved, so you can imagine how pleased I am to be writing this post after spending way too much time getting to the bottom of everything.

 ## Speculation Interlude
-Full disclosure: I didn't actually go and see why performance went down.
+Full disclosure: I didn't actually check why performance went down.
 I'm pretty sure it's just the result of having improved buffer mapping to be better in most cases, which ended up hurting this case.

 ## But Why
 ...is the performance so bad?